spinicist/riesling/README.md

 regularized least-squares reconstruction (e.g. Total Variation or Total Generalized Variation).

-To view the images, the `nii` command will convert from the output .h5 file format to Nifti.
+To view the output images in `.h5` format requires an HDF5 viewer, for instace the H5Web plugin for VSCode.
+If you compile `riesling` yourself the `montage` command can show images in your terminal.
+Otherwise the `nii` command will convert from riesling format to Nifti.

 A separate examples repository https://github.com/spinicist/riesling-examples contains Jupyter notebooks demonstrating most functionality.